Do you have a new bearded dragon, and you’re wondering how to pick it up safely?

 Rapid motions, sounds, and shadow changes can activate their self-defense strategies at any time.

-If you’re petting the back and head of your dragon (which they love!), make sure you pet with the directions of the scales and not against them.
+If you’re petting the back and head of your dragon (which they love!), make sure you are petting with the directions of the scales and not against them.

 This startles the reptile and may give you some scratches.